-Luckily, there’s a way to not only stand out against other home buyers but also to expedite your mortgage approval process.
+Luckily, there’s a way to not only stand out from other home buyers, but also to expedite your mortgage approval process.
 By getting pre-approved for a mortgage before you even put in an offer on a home, you can greatly increase your chances of having your offer selected.

 Table of Contents

 - 2 Why is it worth getting pre-approved before you start house hunting?

 - 3 What should you do before applying for pre-approval?